nobu-h-o/Calendxr/README.md

 ## 🙏 Acknowledgments

 - Special thanks to our hackathon team for their dedication and creativity
-- Huge appreciation to the hackathon organizers, judges, and fellow participants
+- Huge appreciation to the [EGH](https://event.gaishishukatsu.com/hackathon/2025_march) organizers, judges, and fellow participants
-- Thanks to the open source community for the amazing tools and libraries used in this project
-- Google Cloud for providing the APIs that power our key features
-- Dify AI for their support with the RAG chatbot implementation